 While cowering under the stately rear of Rama VI I noticed a group of protesters camped on the grass next to the gates.

-These anti-government protesters are loyalists of media firebrand Sondhi Limthongkul who has held a weekly anti-government talk show at the park since his television programme was taken off the air.
+These anti-government protesters are loyalists of media firebrand Sondhi Limthongkul who has held a weekly anti-government talk show at the park since his television program was taken off the air.
 The popular political talk show, Muang Thai Rai Sapda, was notorious for its criticism of the Thai government.

 Various torn banners hung limply decrying the perils of a free trade agreement with the United States and the dangers of foreign ownership.
 In the midday heat, the handful of protesters were rather subdued sprawled under flimsy tarps sleeping and reading books.
 I left the shadow of Rama VI and passed through the main gates keeping close to the weak shade offered by the thin trees.